 As well as including it in your employee handbook, consider making it readily available on your company intranet and in your HR manual.

-It’s worth noting, Acas provides a Code of Practice on disciplinary and grievance procedures that business can use as a guide when dealing with these issues.
+It’s worth noting, Acas provides a Code of Practice on disciplinary and grievance procedures.
+A business can use this as a guide when dealing with these issues.

-Groups of two or more employees can also raise a collective grievance regarding issues common to them all relating to their employment.
+It's possible for groups of two or more employees can also raise a collective grievance.
+These can regard issues common to them all relating to their employment.